 Using a slotted spoon, transfer the beads to a bowl of cold water to rinse.

-Eat the beads or use as an ice cream topping or stir into iced tea.
+Eat the beads or use them as an ice cream topping or stir into iced tea.

 How Does It work?

-The formation of the beads uses agar, a natural gelling agent made from algae, that is dissolved into the warm liquid.
+The beads’ formation uses agar, a natural gelling agent made from algae, that is dissolved into the warm liquid.

 This makes the altar molecules form a web that solidifies as it cools.

 When the mixture hits the old oil, the molecules on the outside of the drop chill so quickly that they trap the liquid remaining inside.

 Oil and Gatorade cannot combine, so the drops form spheres instead of dispersing into the oil.

 - 1 cup vegetable oil

 - 1 cup Gatorade